 A community reference group was set up for Lindsay and Wallpolla in late 2019.
-The group has broad representation from local stakeholders and the community with meetings expected to take place quarterly.
+The group has broad representation from local stakeholders and the community.
 Members provide feedback to the VMFRP on various aspects of project delivery and give a local perspective on the project.